Should I say feel better or get well soon?

 - “Feel better” is very casual and works when someone you know very well has a minor sickness.
 For example, if someone cancels a lunch date via text because they’re sick, you might reply, “feel better, and we’ll talk soon.”

-- “Get well soon” is more formal and works when someone has a more serious illness (e.g., something that would warrant a get well soon message in a card or letter).
+- “Get well soon” is more formal and works when someone has a more serious illness (e.g., something that would warrant a get well soon message or a get well soon card).

-When you’re curious about different ways to say “feel better” or “get well soon,” QuillBot’s paraphrasing tool can show you some of your options.
+When you’re curious about different ways to say “feel better” or “get well soon,” QuillBot’s paraphrasing tool is a fast and free way to explore your options.